 Taking good care of yourself is the best way to take care of your baby.
 For example:

 - Keep your prenatal appointments.
 Visit your health care provider regularly throughout your pregnancy.

 - Take your medication as prescribed.
 Your health care provider will prescribe the safest medication at the most appropriate dose.

-- Monitor your weight.
-Gaining the right amount of weight supports your baby's growth and development, but gaining too much weight places additional stress on your heart.
+- Monitor your weight gain.
+Gaining the right amount of weight supports your baby's growth and development.
+Gaining too much weight places additional stress on your heart.

 - Manage anxiety.
 Ask questions about your progress.
 Find out what to expect during labor and delivery.
 Knowing what's happening can help you feel more at ease.

 - Know what's off-limits.
-Avoid smoking, alcohol and illegal drugs.
+Avoid smoking, alcohol, caffeine and illegal drugs.

 Contact your health care provider if you have any signs or symptoms that concern you, particularly: